Help make sure everyone feels included on the big day.

 Photo by Perez Photography; Floral Design by Bella Flora of Dallas

-- Programs can feature multiple languages, and can also be used to help explain different cultural customs.
+- Programs can feature multiple languages, and can also be used to help explain various cultural customs.

-- Choose shorter readings, so that they can be read in each relevant language.
+- Consider choosing shorter readings, so that they can be read in each relevant language.
 This is also a great opportunity to honor multiple loved ones at your wedding.